wtPLSQL/wtPLSQL/docs/demo/Package-Test.md

 A successful test.
 Notice that the value of the C_TEST1 constant is displayed in the test result details.

-## Leaving Something Behind
+## Catching an Exception

 In the previous example, everything worked correctly.
-If a problem occurs during testing, things can be left behind.
-Here is an example of GET_LINE not working, leaving the value of C_TEST1 in the DBMS_OUTPUT buffer.
+Here is an example of GET_LINE not working.
 For testing purposes, an exception will be thrown between the PUT_LINE and GET_LINE call.

 Run this: